cunnie/writings/i_am_become_forever.md

 because they played on sports teams.

-When she spoke to her mentor about how her fellow women were helpful rather than competitive, he said, "«women aren't team players» is the crap that guys tell each other so they don't feel bad about not promoting a woman who's better than them," said her mentor.
+When she spoke to her mentor about how her fellow women were helpful rather than competitive, he said, "'women aren't team players' is the crap that guys tell each other so they don't feel bad about not promoting a woman who's better than them," said her mentor.
 "People are people, most of them lack the discipline to separate personal feelings from objective results.
 Whether I want to have a BBQ